simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 Generally the cursor keys navigate; `right` (or `enter`) goes deeper, `left` returns to the previous screen, `up`/`down`/`page up`/`page down`/`home`/`end` move up and down through lists.

-`g` gets the latest data and refreshes the current screen and any previous screens.
-(With large journal files, there can be a noticeable pause.)
+`g` reloads from the data file(s) and updates the current screen and any previous screens.
+(With large files, there can be a noticeable pause.)

+`a` runs command-line hledger's add command, and reloads hledger-ui.
+This allows some basic data entry.

 `/` lets you set or change the [filter query](/hledger.html#queries), which limits the data shown on most screens (in addition to the quick